vfabi/skype-chatops/README.md

 # skype-chatops
-Skype chatbot and httpskype gateway.
+Skype chatbot and httpskype gateway applications.
 Sourcecode is not public yet.
 Used in several commercial environments.